Caribou3d/CaribouDuet2Duet3Mini5-Configuration-and-Macros/README.md

 3. execute `./CC-build.sh`
 4. select the desired configuration or build all configurations
 5. in case you only built one version you will find a zipped output file in `../CC-build`
-6. in case you built all versions output files are automatically sorted into a a "sorted" directory
+6. in case you built all versions output files are automatically sorted into a "sorted" directory

 # Set-up